polygonben/Simple-Windows-Digital-Forensics-with-PowerShell/README.md

 - Event Logs
   - Copies Security, System & Microsoft-Windows-PowerShell Operational event logs files

+...
+To do ...

+- Take a memory dump
+- Log past RDP sessions & SMB shares
+- Log installed software
+- Automatic querying of Event Logs with Get-WinEvent

 # Expected output

 All these findings are sorted neatly into sub-folders of a DF_Findings folder.
 Typical output may look like the below